hamidk997/MIMIC-III-extraction-labelling-classification/waveform-extraction/README.md

 Once these are set, the 'Set parameter values' commits these to a JSON file which can be accessed by main **build_database.py** script.

-This script can be executed by the GUI using the associated button.
+This **build_database.py** script can be executed by the GUI using the associated button or by just running the file itseld.

 Running this file generates two directories.
 A csv files folder which stores the raw data and a jpeg folder which stores the images.
 Corresponding files in these directories have the same filename but with different extension.